 Javier Solana is the president of the ESADE Center for Global Economy and Geopolitics.
 He has been Spanish Minister for Culture, Education and Science and for Foreign Affairs (1982-1995).
 Subsequently he was Secretary General of the Council of Europe (1994-1999), Secretary General of NATO (1995-1999) and European Union High Representative for Common Foreign and Security Policy (1999-2009).

-David Vegara is a ”la Caixa” scholarship holder and vice-president of the ESADE Center for Global Economy and Geopolitics.
+David Vegara is a ”la Caixa” fellow and vice-president of the ESADE Center for Global Economy and Geopolitics.
 He was Secretary of State for the Economy (2004-2009) and subsequently Deputy Departmental Director in the International Monetary Fund (2010-2012).
 He has also been Sub-director General of the European Stability Mechanism (ESM).

 "Urban, plural and projective ecology"